 Pass/No Pass or letter grade option.
 Hours/semester: 48-54 lecture.
-Recommended: Eligibility for ENGL 838 or ENGL 848.
+Recommended: Eligibility for ENGL 100 or ENGL 105 and completion of, or concurrent enrollment in, any READ 400 level course.
 The study of the institutions and problems of state and local government in California; California in the federal system.
 (Satisfies the California State and Local Government requirement.)
 (AA: Area E1b or E5b, CSU: Area D+US-3, UC: Area 4+US-3)